-On 15 March 2025, the US conducted strikes against Houthi positions in Sana'a and Northern Yemen, whereas Israel renewed strikes on Gaza on 18 March, formally ending the ceasefire.
-On 15 March the Houthis retaliated by launching ordnance at US naval assets in the Red Sea and potentially one missile against Israeli territory.
-Threat levels are not immediately impacted by the US and Israeli strikes and Houthi retaliation.
-It is not certain that the Houthis will resume their maritime campaign against shipping.
-It is uncertain what motivated the US strikes.
+On 15 March 2025, the US conducted strikes against Houthi positions in Sana'a and Northern Yemen, whereas Israel renewed strikes on Gaza on the 18 March, formally ending the ceasefire there.
+The Houthis retaliated by launching ordnance at US naval assets in the Red Sea and at least one missile against Israeli territory.
+It is not certain that the Houthis will resume their maritime campaign against shipping, likely preferring a limited response at this time.
+It is uncertain what motivated the US strikes, though it may have to do with US positioning with regards to Iran.

-On 12 March 2025, the Houthis threatened to result Sea, whereas these were already "banned" under new vessels are encompassed by the threat, and the Houthis have rhetorically allowed themselves the space not to attack.
+new vessels are encompassed by the threat, and the Houthis have rhetorically allowed themselves the space not to attack individual vessels.
 It is uncertain that the Houthis will strike vessels in the short to medium term under the current circumstances.
-It is possible that a Houthi strike, if it should materialise, take place against Israeli soil.
+The Houthis have reduced their targeting list to primarily Israeli vessels, although US vessels are likely to also be targeted.
+However, with the substantial reduction in Red Sea transits, it is not clear if there are targets available.
+It is possible that a Houthi strike will take place against Israeli soil directly.

-On 19 January 2025 the Houthis announced a pause in their Red Sea campaign, positively acknowledging the ceasefire deal in Gaza.
+The Houthis announced a pause in their Red Sea campaign on 19 January 2025, positively acknowledging the ceasefire deal in Gaza.
 In their announcement, the Houthis stated that trade through the Red Sea would re-open for all categories except Israeli-flagged vessels or vessels directly owned by Israeli entities.
 The campaign's pause is largely contingent on the Houthis' perception of Israel's behaviour in the upcoming days and weeks, as well as the political benefit Houthis expect to gain from exploiting the Gaza crisis.
-There have been no maritime attacks since before the cessation of the campaign was announced.
+There have been no maritime attacks since the cessation of the campaign was announced.
 This has been the case despite numerous allegations of ceasefire violations by Israel, indicating that the Houthis currently have little intention of resuming maritime strikes.